 Watermelon, blueberries, cantaloupe, oranges, coconut water, avocados, veggies, and leafy greens are all rich in antioxidants.

-Your muscles need amino acids to initiate the repair process after a half marathon.
+Your muscles need amino acids to repair after a half marathon.

 What does 20-25 grams of protein look like?